Moukrea/retrowave-scene/README.md

 The scene doesn't include any of its dependencies.

 ## How to install
-The following guidelines are targeted towards non-npm based projects (no webpack/browserify, vanilla JS)
+The following guidelines are targeted towards non-npm based projects (no webpack/browserify, vanilla JS).
+However it does require npm in order to get the scene dependencies.

 You can add this scene to your project using git submodules, running the following command :\
 ``git submodule add https://github.com/Moukrea/retrowave-scene.git your/desired/directory/retrowave-scene``